joshmorenx/Django-Twitter-Clone-1/README.md

-# Django Twitter Clone by Redian Marku
+# Django Twitter Clone modified by Joshua Emmanuel Aranda Moreno

 This is a fork, modified by Joshua Emmanuel Aranda Moreno, in purpose to "data extraction" and also "data mining" where the user